jsaj/Multi_DES/README.rst

-MDS-CPDP
+Multi-DES
 ========

-MDS-CPDP is a supervised method that uses dynamic selection techniques to perform cross-project defect prediction.
+Multi-DES uses a multi-stage strategy that optimizes the parameters of the dynamic selection algorithms during the training stage to perform cross-project defect prediction.
 This method is centered on techniques from the DESlib [1]_ library, as well as machine learning algorithms available in the scikit-learn_ API.

-Internally, MDS-CPDP requires some processes to be performed before training and prediction.
-MDS-CPDP requires the following:
+Internally, Multi-DES requires some processes to be performed before training and prediction.
+Multi-DES requires the following:

 1. Location where experiment data is stored;
 2. Data pre-processing must follow a pre-established definition